ForestSquirrelDev/GenericSpaceSim/README.md

 Idea of the project was to see if i can mimic movement type that is normally achieved by rigidbody physics, using only object's transform.
 I did not know what i'm gonna achieve in the end, but i think it turned out to be pretty fun and arcade-like movement system.
+All visuals are free assets from Unity assetstore.

 ## Download
 - [Original project](https://drive.google.com/file/d/1jVkF2nSzNzuTofgM8kjBztXfi9Psl_Lg/view?usp=sharing) with heavy skybox and spaceship assets (316MB in total).